danbikle/keras10/README.md

   * http://www.google.com/search?q=Simple+Shell+Tutorial
   * http://www.google.com/search?tbm=vid&q=Simple+Linux+Tutorial
   * http://www.google.com/search?tbm=vid&q=Simple+Shell+Tutorial
-  * The detailed instructions assume that you have a laptop which can run VirtualBox
+  * The detailed instructions below, assume that you have a laptop which can run VirtualBox
   * You can get VirtualBox from this URL:
   * https://www.virtualbox.org/wiki/Downloads
   * After you install VirtualBox, you should install Ubuntu16 inside of VirtualBox